allisonlynnbasore14/A_Basore_Portfolio/README.md

 This project used Markov Chain analysis to create computer generated music based off an inputed song.
 We also incoperated music theory to create a better melody.
 This project was writted in Python.
 The following is a link to our website that descripes the project.

 [Project Website](https://allisonlynnbasore14.github.io/ComputerMusic/program)

+## Parlinet

+During the summer of 2017, I worked at a start-up called Parlinet.
+Parlinet was created as a platform that would allow citizens to connect with local politicans with online conversation and suggestions.

 ```markdown
 Syntax highlighted code block